jimlindybner/ai-vocab/README.md

 The AI-Powered Vocabulary Index Cards web app communicates with the OpenAI API to generate vocabulary terms, definitions, and example sentences.
 When a user accesses the app, they can click a button to request a new random vocabulary card.
 The app then sends a request to the OpenAI API, which responds with the generated vocabulary content.

 The pronunciation feature leverages the Google Cloud Text-To-Speech API.
 When a user wants to hear the pronunciation of a word, the app sends a request to the Google Cloud API, which returns an audio file representing the word's pronunciation.
-The app plays the audio for the user.
+The app plays the audio for the user when the "pronunciation" link at the bottom of a vocabulary card is clicked.

 ## Technologies Used